skazala/my_php_projects/README.md

 - bobs_budget.php

 This project uses arrays and calculates annual amount of money that Bob can save on his new job.

+- bobby_tables.php

+This project collects the user’s name, character, email and birth year from the input form.
+It also sanitizes and validates the data.

+- repetitive_cafe.php

+This project uses different types of loops with HTML to create the cafe's menu.

+- fizz_buzz.php

+This project prints the numbers from 1 to 100 (inclusive), except for these cases:
+* If a number is a multiple of 3, it prints "Fizz".
+* If a number is a multiple of 5, it prints "Buzz".
+* If a number is a multiple of both 3 and 5, it prints "FizzBuzz".

+- number_guessing.php

+In this project is a number guessing game.
+It generates a random number between 1 and 10.
+You’ll run the game 10 times and get some information about your guessing abilities.

+- magic8ball.php

+In this project, I wrote a function that can answer any “yes” or “no” question.